Caprice-Instinct/kiswahili-kwanza/README.md

 - [ ] Marketing and outreach

 ## Why Learn Kiswahili?
+## Recent Improvements
+- Unified progress table for both learners and guardians, showing all quiz attempts with Swahili categories and difficulty
+- Improved error handling and build stability for Next.js 15
+- Parent portal PIN security and settings management

 - **Widely Spoken**: Over 100 million speakers across East and Central Africa
 - **Official Language**: Tanzania, Kenya, Uganda, and the African Union